 You talked about how security challenge led to the comatose state of the chamber last time, have things improved now, are the entrepreneurs who fled back?

 Yes, the present government of the state has done a lot in that direction.
-Since His Excellency, Chief Willie Obiano, came into power, the security of the state has been well managed.
+His Excellency, Chief Willie Obiano, came into power, the security of the state has been well managed.
 In fact, Anambra State people can now sleep with their two eyes closed.
-So, apart from the economic situation in the country, business would have returned to normal in Anambra State.
-The only challenge we are having now is the economic situation in the country, otherwise Anambra is safe.
-And because Anambra is safe now night life is gradually coming back in all parts of state.
-Before now, by 6 O’clock everybody goes into his house; the other day I had course to be returning about 10 O’clock in the night, I saw a lot of cars, good number of people were still on the streets, a lot of cars were still plying the road after 10 O’clock in the night, that means security is sure.
+So, apart from the economic situation in the country, the business would have returned to normal in Anambra State.
+The only challenge we are having now is the economic situation in the country, otherwise, Anambra is safe.
+And because Anambra is safe now nightlife is gradually coming back in all parts of the state.
+Before now, by 6 O’clock everybody goes into his house; the other day I had the course to be returning about 10 O’clock in the night, I saw a lot of cars, a good number of people were still on the streets, a lot of cars were still plying the road after 10 O’clock in the night, that means security is sure.
 Honestly, the governor and security agents in the state need to be applauded for this good work.